 Because it’s time to face the facts.
 If we rely on stories to make sense of the complex world we live in (and we do), then emerging from this post-truth era will require scientists who can create clear narratives around the evidence.
 Whether it’s through storytelling, poetry, films, or even just using the odd analogy or metaphor, in narrative we have an incredibly powerful tool at our fingertips.

 All we have to do is wield it.

 About the author

-Maia Elliott is the Analyst and Review Writer for the Global Food Security programme.
+Maia Elliott is the Project Manager and Science Writer for the Global Food Security programme.
 She leads on the Paris-Compliant Healthy Food Systems scenarios project and set up the Speak Up for Food Security competition for early career researchers.
 Maia is passionate about raising the profile of the food security challenge through public engagement, and is particularly interested in the impacts of climate change on our food system.

 - Katz Y (2013) Against storytelling of scientific results.
 Nat Methods 10(11):1045

 - Monteagudo-Gonzalez J (2011) Jerome Bruner and the challenges of the narrative turn.
 Then and now.
 Narrative Inq 21(2):295–302.

 - Schank RC, Abelson R (1995) Knowledge and memory: The real story.
 Knowledge and Memory: The Real Story, ed Wyer RS (Lawrence Erlbaum, Hilldale, NJ), pp 1–86.

 - Graesser, A., Olde, B. & Klettke, B., 2002.
 How does the mind construct and represent stories?.
 In: M.Green, J. Strange & T. Brock, eds.
 Narrative impact: Social and cognitive foundations.
 Mahwah, NJ: Lawrence Erlbaum., pp. 229-262.